Use code EARLYBIRD21 when enrolling in a LIVE or Problem-Based course today and save big!

 Upon successful completion of the course, students will be able to demonstrate mastery over the following topics:

-Each week, all active students are invited to an open Problem Solving Help Room, which is led by a rotating staff of instructors.
+Each week, all active students are invited to an open Algebra 1 Help Room, which is led by a rotating staff of instructors.
 Students are encouraged to come with questions or just to meet other online students.
 Topics reviewed vary each week.

 This course requires a properly maintained computer with high-speed internet access and an up-to-date web browser (such as Chrome or Firefox).
 The student must be able to communicate with the instructor via email.
 Visit the Technical Requirements and Support page for more details.